rwieruch/blog_iamliesa_content/blog/company-blog/index.md

 ![content marketing company blog](./images/content_marketing.jpg)

-<Title id="reasons-for-company-blog">Top 5 Reasons for having a Company Blog</Title>
+# Top 5 Reasons for having a Company Blog

 There are certainly a lot of reasons for starting a company blog.
 Here I want to focus on what I think are the five most important reasons to get started writing one.
 But as I said, there are a lot more reasons why it might be beneficial employ a blog writer.